Occidental Petroleum Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Occidental Petroleum options trades today is 6744.83 with a total volume of 12,752.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Occidental Petroleum's big money trades within a strike price range of $23.0 to $42.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Occidental Petroleum's whale activity within a strike price range from $15.0 to $60.0 in the last 30 days.

 Occidental Petroleum Option Volume And Open Interest Over Last 30 Days